bunglegrind/parseq-extended/README.md

 1. make\_reason is exposed through the public interface
 1. check\_callback is exposed through the public interface
+1. check\_requestors is exposed through the public interface
 1. start\_requestor\_callback doesn't catch exceptions anymore (see #13)

 # More constraints